Black Diamond Glidelite 147 Snow Trekkers Review

 Every single other AT ski we tested vastly exceeds the stability of the Black Diamond Snow Trekker.
 Any sort of speed on the Glidelite requires nerves of steel and well-developed skills.

 Again, this isn't what they are made for.
 The metal edges belie their actual performance.
 The main issue with firm snow performance is actually beyond the ski itself.
 The bindings are intended only for soft-sole hiking boots.
 The Glidelite Snow Trekkers come with explicit instructions to not use rigid boots in the bindings.
-Stiffer boots would definitely ski downhill better, especially on firm snow.
+Stiffer boots would ski downhill better, especially on firm snow.
 But those same stiff boots will damage the bindings with greater leverage.

 Because it doesn't fit anywhere else, we have to point out an issue with the bindings of the Snow Trekkers in powder snow.
 Loose snow works its way into the flexible mechanism under your foot and freezes there with repeated compression of each step.
 The growing ice prevents contraction of the spring-loaded aspect of the binding tension.
 The result is an ever-loosening binding as you ski.
-Periodic (like, once every hour or so) stops to clear the ice are required for secure attachment.
+Periodic (once every hour or so) stops to clear the ice are required for secure attachment.

-Don't even pretend to try and ski downhill in tough snow on the Black Diamond Glidelite Snow Trekkers.
+Don't even pretend to try and ski downhill in tough snow on the Glidelite Snow Trekkers.
 If the snow is deep and slushy or with any sort of breakable crust, you will immediately revert to survival techniques like traverse-kick-turn moves, and desperate snow plow plunges.

 Perhaps needless to say, by this point, that every other ski we assessed is better than the Snow Trekkers in tough snow.
 Again, though, an exception is for non-skiers.
 The short and wide stature of the Snow Trekker skis is suitable for super-low-speed survival techniques.
-Snowplowing and kick-turning is easier on these dimensions.
+Snowplowing and kick-turning are easier on these dimensions.